waywardphilosopher/parami/src/data/blog/Knowing/2026-02-08-ways-of-knowing-03.md

 *   A **spokesperson** to feedback to the main group at the end

-NaN.
-What do you think Theaetetus means when he says that knowledge is perception?
+1. What do you think Theaetetus means when he says that knowledge is perception?

-NaN.
-What do you think Protagoras means when he says that the human being "is the measure of all things"?
+2. What do you think Protagoras means when he says that the human being "is the measure of all things"?

-NaN.
-What is the significance of the argument about the wind — being both cold and hot, depending on the observer?
+3. What is the significance of the argument about the wind — being both cold and hot, depending on the observer?
 What are the implications of this for our theories of knowledge?

-NaN.
-In the modern world, Protagoras's view is sometimes referred to as "relativism".
+4. In the modern world, Protagoras's view is sometimes referred to as "relativism".
 This is the idea that truth is relative to the perceiver.
 Can you think of any examples of this view?

-NaN.
-What are the arguments in favour of relativism?
+5. What are the arguments in favour of relativism?
 What are the arguments against it?

 We'll discuss these ideas in the main group to finish the session.